RavensbourneWebMedia/Web-development-workshop/sessions/week-16.md

 1. Sign up to [Trello](https://trello.com/) with your `@students.rave.ac.uk` email address
 * Join the [trello.com/ravewebmedia](https://trello.com/ravewebmedia) organisation
+* Create a *board* for your project
-* Write down a list of everything that needs doing.
+* Write down a list of everything that needs doing
 * Good luck :)